Osteoarthritis (OA) is caused by wear and tear on your joints and can be painful and frustrating. It typically occurs in your:

-Many people with OA experience this pain first thing in the morning.
+Many people with OA experience pain first thing in the morning.
 It can often last for a few hours or more.

-If you are still unable to control the inflammation and pain then you may need to take medication.
+“It can unload the arthritic component of an affected area,” Carlson notes.
+But if you wear one of these and you’re still unable to control inflammation and pain, you may need to take medication.

 - temporary rise in blood sugar in people with diabetes